michael-m-rosenthal/CPPSPICE/README.md

 ### Descriptions of cpp files I had before starting

 Before I started this project, I had some c and c++ code that I wrote to help me understand the CSPICE toolkit.
-I do not want to go into much detail about them because I am going to do a much more thorough job explaining everything related to this coding project.
+I do not want to go into much detail about them because it is not really part of the assignment.
 Rather than deleting them, I put it in the `pre_src` directory.
 You can think of it as a scrap bin of code that I normally would not have included in the repository.
 I have since added some other scrap c/c++ code here.

 ### Description of Data

-To compute the occultation times, I will need to load an appropriate leap second kernel, an appropriate SPK to get the emphirise state and positions of the planets, and a pck to get the planetary constants
+To compute the occultation times, I will need to load an appropriate leap second kernel, an appropriate SPK to get the ephemeris state and positions of the planets, and a pck to get the planetary constants.
 The generic kernels can be downloaded manually [here](https://naif.jpl.nasa.gov/naif/data_generic.html).

 The following kernels are loaded in the `gfoclt_c` example found [here](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/info/mostused.html#3)